-- Does the significance of the proposed program location justify the cost? - When addressing this question, consider the importance of the connection between the program's location and learning outcomes.
+Does the significance of the proposed program location justify the cost?

+When addressing this question, consider the importance of the connection between the program's location and learning outcomes.
 Other factors include student interest in the location, the availability of support services, and the relative cost and ease of transportation, housing, and activities.
-SAO staff may be able to recommend alternate program locations that reduce costs without sacrificing program goals. - Do the proposed excursions further the academic goals of the program?
+SAO staff can advise the Faculty Leader on alternate program locations that reduce costs without sacrificing program goals.

+Do the proposed excursions further the academic goals of the program?

-Costly tourist excursions needlessly increase the program fee and deter students with limited financial resources.
-Unless they are strongly tied to the program's academic goals, tourist activities should not be included in the program.
+Costly touristic excursions needlessly increase the program fee and deter students with limited financial resources.
+Unless they are strongly tied to the program's academic goals, tourist activities should not be included in the program budget.
 Instead, students should be given free time to explore these opportunities independently and at their own expense.

-- Can the academic goals of the program be accomplished in one destination versus multiple locations? - Moving between multiple program sites adds significant logistical expenses and limits a vendor's ability to negotiate housing discounts for longer stays.
-Some programs truly require multiple sites for academic reasons, but many can achieve their learning outcomes staying within one city and taking day trips to other locations if necessary. - Does the anticipated number of students, location, and/or logistics justify the number of faculty and/or support staff?
+Can the academic goals of the program be accomplished in one destination versus multiple locations?

+Moving between multiple program sites adds significant logistical expenses and limits a vendor's ability to negotiate housing discounts for longer stays.
+Some programs truly require multiple sites, but many can achieve their learning outcomes by staying in one destination and taking day trips to other locations.

+Does the anticipated number of students, location, and/or logistics justify the number of faculty and/or support staff?

 A very low student-to-faculty ratio often creates an undue cost burden on student participants.
 In addition, fixed costs like classroom and bus rental or fees for guest lecturers and tour guides are costly when divided among a small number of students.
-It's important to have enough faculty/staff to offer a safe, well run program at a reasonable price.